Horacio Cardozo: Cyprus and return to Greece

 Cadozo returned to Europe signing a one-year contract with Apollon Limassol for an undisclosed fee.
-On 22 May 2013, Apollon Limassol clinched their seventh Cypriot Cup on final after beating cross-town rivals AEL Limassol 2-1 in a thrilling encounter that was decided in extra-time.
+On 22 May 2013, Apollon Limassol clinched their seventh Cypriot Cup on final after beating cross-town rivals AEL Limassol 2–1 in a thrilling encounter that was decided in extra-time.
 A goal from substitute Horacio Cardozo and a late penalty from Romeo Surdu saw Apollon prevail at the Tsirion Stadium in the neighbours' first cup final meeting since 1987.

 In the summer of 2013, Horacio Cardozo transferred from Apollon Limassol to Ergotelis Heraklion on a free transfer.

 On 24 July 2014, he signed a one-year contract with Super League side Kerkyra.

+Back in Argentina

+His last clubs were Jorge Newbery VM (2017) and Deportivo Madryn (2017–18).